bernalo-lab/production-failure-patterns/categories/application/application.md

 ## Description

-**Connection Pool** Exhaustion occurs when all available database or service connections are in use, preventing new requests from obtaining a connection.
+<a href="../../patterns/application/dependency-cascade.md" style="min-width:260px; border:1px solid #e5e7eb; border-radius:8px; padding:12px; text-decoration:none;">**Connection Pool Exhaustion** </a> occurs when all available database or service connections are in use, preventing new requests from obtaining a connection.

 Connection pools are used to limit the number of open connections to databases or external services.